lpereira/lwan/README.md

 #### FastCGI

-The `fastcgi` module proxies requests between the HTTP client connecting to Lwan and a FastCGI server accessible by Lwan.
+The `fastcgi` module proxies requests between the HTTP client connecting to Lwan and a [FastCGI](https://en.wikipedia.org/wiki/FastCGI) server accessible by Lwan.
 This is useful, for instance, to serve pages from a scripting language such as PHP.

 > :bulb: **Note:** This is a preliminary version of this module, and
-> as such, it's not well optimized and some features are missing.
+> as such, it's not well optimized, some features are missing, and
+> some values provided to the environment are hardcoded.

 | Option | Type | Default | Description |
 |--------|------|---------|-------------|